 - Flight Booking App -

-The first exercise was to conduct a series of research interviews for a travel app of our choosing.
-I went with Expedia, Sky Scanner as well as Blackberry travel as I felt that would be a diverse range of applications.
+The first exercise was to conduct a series of research interviews for a travel app.
+I went with Expedia, Sky Scanner as well as Blackberry travel feeling that would provide a diverse range of applications styles and markets.
 We then had to get three users to use the app performing the task of booking a flight and observe and note down any good and bad points.
 I found this useful in determining what I should include, leave out or try differently.

 The next stage was to look at creating wireframes for my app.
 The assignment required some wireframes created by either hand or using an application.
 I was overly and sickeningly keen to I did both so I could get a better idea of the process on both sides of the fence.

 My planning stages of the app went through multiple iterations and I came up with different though processes at each stage as I discovered more about how the app was shaped through each process and so the final app prototype differs greatly from the initial sketches and wireframes.
 This was largely due to learning more and more as I researched and practiced what works and what did not work.

 From there I took the sketches and worked them up in Balsamiq where I could further experiment with the wireframe process and make changes and amends as I saw fit.